-Flexible guide posts shall be constructed so that they do not constitute a hazard if struck by a vehicle.
-Stubs of broken flexible guide posts which protrude from the ground are to be extracted from the ground and disposed of in a legal disposal site.
+Guide posts shall be constructed so that they do not constitute a hazard if struck by a vehicle.

-Flexible guide posts shall be constructed of plastic, rubber, steel, or similar proprietary product capable of recovering from an impact by returning to, or returning to within a margin of 5 degrees of, their original vertical state, post impact, without maintenance intervention, for the life of the guide post.
+Guide posts shall be constructed of plastic, rubber, or similar proprietary product capable of recovering from an impact by returning to, or returning to within a margin of 5 degrees, of their original vertical state, post impact, without maintenance intervention, for the life of the guide post.

-12.9.3 Product data - Witness Point
+12.9.3 Product Data - Witness Point